WTCG/Front-End-CW-Win-Cheng/README.md

 CSS hover effects – blur effects, highlight colours

-JavaScript – Google API (Markers and Search Bar)[Reference: https://developers.google.com/maps/],
-NASA API (Picture of the Day) [Reference: https://api.nasa.gov/index.html#live_example]
+JavaScript – Google API (Sucessfully put in Markers and used the idea of Search Bar)[Reference: https://developers.google.com/maps/], NASA API (Picture of the Day) [Reference: https://api.nasa.gov/index.html#live_example]

+Modal Effect - About page which is telescope around the world has an affect which let image go full screen like a pop up.
+I used W3chool to help me when using this effect.
 -----------------------------
 Unsuccessful Implementations:
 -----------------------------